 RULES

+Each captain should be familiar with these Rules, with the CALTA Charter and with the Captains' Responsibilities document.
 This Rules document specifies procedures for weekly match play, communication between captains, and organizational and scheduling issues that may change annually.
-For all general regulations governing membership and team requirements, division structure and match schedule, see the CALTA Charter.
-Each captain should be familiar with the Charter and these rules, and should ensure that all players on her team are familiar with the rules on match play and conduct.
-The procedures governing changes to the Rules are outlined in Section XIX of the Charter.
+For all general regulations governing membership and team requirements, division structure and match schedule, see the CALTA Charter Each captain should request of all the players on her team that they review the regulations governing membership and the rules on match play and conduct.
+The procedures governing changes to the Rules are outlined in Section XX of the Charter.

 I. DIVISION STRUCTURE

-For the 2008-2009 season, CALTA will be comprised of five divisions -- I, II, III, IV and V -- with Division I the strongest level of play.
+In the 2023-2024 season, CALTA has five divisions with Division One the strongest level of play.
 Each Division has a Division Coordinator, whose functions are described in Section VIII of the CALTA Charter and in the Coordinators' Responsibilities document.

 II.
 REQUIREMENTS FOR A TEAM

-Each captain must submit a team roster prior to the start of the Fall season, using the on-line input roster form available in the CALTA web site.
+Each captain must submit a team roster prior to the start of the Fall season, using the on-line Roster Submission Form in the CALTA web site.

-Addition of new players: A new member or sub can be added to a team at any time during the season.
+Addition of new players: A new member can be added to a team (only by the team captain) at any time during the season.

-Transfer of players: A member or sub already listed on a CALTA team can transfer permanently (i.e., for the rest of the season) to any other CALTA team at any time during the season.
+Transfer of players: A member already listed on a CALTA team can transfer permanently (i.e., for the rest of the season) to any other CALTA team at any time during the season.

-The division coordinator must be notified of an addition or transfer prior to any match play for that member or sub.
+The division coordinator must be notified of an addition or transfer prior to any match play for that member.

 III.
 MEMBERSHIP DUES

-Captains must collect $25 from each member and mail one check to the CALTA Treasurer prior to the team's first match.
-A team's games will be forfeited until its dues are received by the Treasurer.
-Dues are nonrefundable and are not pro-rated; if a member joins late in the season, she must pay the full $25 annual dues.
+The annual dues for 2023-2024 are $40.
+Captains must collect $40 from each member and mail one roster dues check to the CALTA Treasurer prior to the team's first match.
+A team's games will be forfeited until its initial roster dues check is received by the Treasurer.
+Dues are nonrefundable and are not pro-rated; if a member joins late in the season, she must pay the full $40 annual dues.
 Dues are not transferable from one player to another.
-If a "sub" plays in more than 50% of a team's matches in the Fall period, she must be changed to a regular member for the Spring period and pay full CALTA dues.
-Only those substitute players who have paid dues will receive awards at the year-end luncheon.
+Instructions for remittance of dues for players added during the season are on the home page of the CALTA website.

 IV.
 HOST TEAM RESPONSIBILITIES

-The host team must contact the visiting team captain or contact person no later than the day prior to the scheduled match.
+The host team must make contact with the visiting team captain or designated contact person no later than the day prior to the scheduled match.
+If done by e-mail, it should be initiated several days in advance and confirmation received.
+If no confirmation is received, the host team should follow up by telephone.

-On the day of the match, the host team must contact its opponent by 7:30AM if the weather is questionable.
-The host team captain will make the decision on whether or not to play the match.
+On the day of the match, the host team must make contact by telephone with its opponent by 7:30AM if the weather is questionable.
+The host team will make the decision whether or not to play the match.
 Rule XII specifies the conditions and procedures for rescheduling due to weather.

 Host team furnishes new "USTA-approved" balls (must be stated on the can) and of the type appropriate for the surface being played on.